Michaelpalacce/HomeLab/README.md

 # Image updates
 Image updates are done via Renovate Bot :robot:.
 Renovate bot does periodic scans for new image versions and submits pull request for each change.

-# Accessing services ( ingress-nginx, cert-manager )
+# Accessing services ( istio, cert-manager )
-Apps are currently exposed by ingress-nginx and have SSL certificates provided by cert-manager.
+Apps are currently exposed by Istio with Gateway API and have SSL certificates provided by cert-manager.
 A wildcard certificate is issued for my domain `*.sgenov.dev` and when the secret is created it is replicated in all namespace as `ingress` to be consumed by the ingress resources.
 This replication is needed because `Let's encrypt` rate limits certificate requests.